 For example, from 2011 to 2013 the mint struck the Canadian Wildlife Series of coins.
 At the same time, those images were also featured as small privy marks on the Silver Maple Leaf.
 Other examples include the Birds of Prey privy mark series and the Canadian Arctic Series of unique 1 ½ oz Silver Maple Leaf coins.
 An upcoming series includes the Wild Canada Series, which features privy marks again celebrating the Canadian Wildlife Series, which remains popular even after it ended in 2013.

 If you’re interested in purchasing Privy Silver Maple Leaf coins from JM Bullion, you’ll have a variety of options for payment methods when browsing and purchasing from our online catalog.
-JM Bullion proudly accepts all major credit/debit cards, with the exception of American Express.
-Paper checks, bank wire transfers, and PayPal fund transfers are also accepted on JM Bullion.
+JM Bullion proudly accepts all major credit/debit cards.
+Paper checks, bank wire transfers, Bitcoin, ACH, and PayPal fund transfers are also accepted on JM Bullion.